Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Faltings' Trace Map

-where the left vertical arrow is the base change map and the right vertical arrow is the map from Lemma~\ref{dualizing-etale-base-change}, is commutative in $\bf{D}(\X)^a$ with vertical arrows being almost isomorphisms. \end{lemma} \begin{proof} We note that $\bf{L}\mf^*\omega_{\Y}(-d)[-d] \simeq \mf^* \omega_{\Y}(-d)[-d]$ as $\mf^*$ is flat.
-So Lemma~\ref{dualizing-etale-base-change} guarantees that the right vertical map is an isomorphism.
-Moreover, \cite[Theorem 6.1.1]{Z3} guarantees that the left vertical map is an almost isomorphism.
-So both vertical maps are isomorphisms in $\bf{D}(\X)^a$.
-It suffices to show that the diagram commutes.
+where the left vertical arrow is the base change map and the right vertical arrow is the map from Lemma~\ref{lemma:dualizing-etale-base-change}, is commutative in $\bf{D}(\X)^a$ with vertical arrows being (almost) isomorphisms. \end{lemma} \begin{proof} We note that $\bf{L}\mf^*\omega_{\Y}(-d)[-d] \simeq \mf^* \omega_{\Y}(-d)[-d]$ as $\mf^*$ is flat.
+So Lemma~\ref{lemma:dualizing-etale-base-change} guarantees that the right vertical map is an isomorphism.
+Moreover, \cite[Theorem 6.13.5]{Z3} guarantees that the left vertical map is an isomorphism.
+So we only need to show that the diagram commutes.